 What got the COO here will not get him there, unless he is willing to stretch.
 He will need to intentionally downplay some of the thinking and behaviors that were strengths in the past, and move into what may be unfamiliar territory in order to move the organization forward.

 But as in all of life, mindset is everything.
 What do you choose to tell yourself about your attempts?
 Are you hyper-focused on—or critical of—not performing with the ease to which you are accustomed?
 Or with a nod to The Art of Possibility by Ben and Roz Zander, do you give yourself an ‘A” for the effort alone?
-Could feeling uncomfortable and acting anyway, be your measurement for success, regardless of how perfectly you ‘execute’?
+Could feeling uncomfortable and acting anyway, be your measurement for success,

 The classic HBR article on the challenges of “teaching smart people how to learn” makes the counter-intuitive claim that smart people have the greatest resistance to experimenting on the job when it comes to their behaviors.
 This can be true for even the most well-intentioned executive.